March 20, 2023

 Top 5 Rare & Valuable Micro Machines Sets of the 90s

-Biker Mice From Mars was a 90s TV show emulating the Teenage Mutant Ninja Turtles and had its own range of licensed action figures, vehicle kits, and playsets.
-Almost all the Biker Mice From Mars toys had their own quirky or exciting action feature to provide extra play value for kids.
-Travel back in time and take a look at all the fantastic toys based on the Biker Mice and their adversaries.
+Biker Mice From Mars was a 90s TV show that attempted to capture the success of the Teenage Mutant Ninja Turtles.
+It had its own range of licensed action figures, vehicle kits, and playsets to boot!
+They did their best to stand out, and almost all the Biker Mice From Mars toys had their own quirky or exciting action feature to provide extra play value for kids.
+Travel back in time with us as we take a look at all the fantastic (and forgotten) toys based on the Biker Mice and their adversaries.

-The Teenage Mutant Ninja Turtles (TMNT) dominated the 1990s, becoming one of the most influential cartoon franchises of all time.
-Of course, the Turtles inspired their fair share of copycats hoping to cash in on the craze, and Rick Ungar’s Biker Mice From Mars is undoubtedly one of the most successful.
-While Biker Mice From Mars may not have had the same staying power as everyone’s favorite crime-fighting, pizza-devouring turtles (the show only ran for three seasons), they did have a mark on 1990s pop culture history and spawned a range of memorable merchandise that will make any 90’s kid nostalgic.
+The Teenage Mutant Ninja Turtles (TMNT) dominated the 1990s, becoming one of the most influential cartoon franchises not just of its time, but of all time.
+Of course, the Turtles inspired their fair share of copycats hoping to cash in on the craze, and Rick Ungar’s Biker Mice From Mars was undoubtedly one of the most successful.
+While Biker Mice From Mars may not have had the same staying power as everyone’s favorite crime-fighting, pizza-devouring turtles (the show only ran for three seasons), they did leave a mark on 1990s pop culture history, and spawned a range of memorable merchandise that will make any 90’s kid nostalgic.

 Biker Mice From Mars is known as one of the more successful TMNT clones, with creator Rick Ungar striking a unique chord between heavy metal motifs and classic 1990s kids’ cartoon action.